Madame-Aehm/CAB-Project-3-Spikes/spike7/notes.md

 export default WithNav
 ```

 Now, back over on my `main.tsx`, I can create a "layout route".
 This is essentially a route with no `path`.
 The `children` will be any routes you wish the layout to apply to.
 In this case, I want my `<WithNav>` to apply to every page except my 404.
-(It might be a good idea to seperate the sub-arrays into variables at this point, just for readability).
+(It might be a good idea to separate the sub-arrays into variables at this point, just for readability).
 The `<Outlet />` component represents the child element when the pathname matches, so I will pass it as children to my `<WithNav>` component by putting it between the opening and closing tags.

 ```tsx
 const router = createBrowserRouter([